dotnet/docfx/docs/designs/conceptual-versioning.md

 ```

 > [!NOTE]
-> The final file level moniker range is the intersection of moniker range from `config file` and moniker range from `YAML header`, if the intersection is empty, a warning will be logged.
+> The final file level moniker range is the intersection of moniker range from `config file` and moniker range from fileMetadata, if the intersection is empty, a warning will be logged.

 > [!NOTE]
 > The `config file` level moniker range should be defined to enable versioning.
 If moniker range is not defined in `config file`, but `Yaml header` moniker range is defined, a warning will be logged.